-Let’s face it: competition is fierce.
-Businesses are becoming more customer-oriented causing competition to grow even fiercer.
+Let’s face it—competition is fierce.
+Businesses are becoming more customer-oriented, causing competition to grow even fiercer.
 To make a lasting impression on customers, you need to do more than provide excellent service and create a stellar product.
 You need to turn those customers into your marketing machines.

-So, Who Are My Brand Advocates?
-Anyone?
-Everyone?
-Yes.
+Who Are My Brand Advocates?

 1. Relate to the Customer

-2. Find Your Tribe
+2. Find Your Promoters